-2019: A note from the author: I am happy to announce I've been able to donate the $5000 in royalties I pledged to the American Red Cross for their hurricane relief efforts.
-Thanks to all of you who bought a copy of my suspense novel WEYCOMBE, or requested it for your local library.
-You made a difference in many lives.
+(January 2019): A note from the author: I am happy to announce I've been able to donate $5000 in royalties from my suspense novel WEYCOMBE - a donation I pledged to the American Red Cross for their hurricane relief efforts.
+Thanks to all of you who bought a copy of the book or requested it for your local library.
+You made a difference.

 (January 31, 2014): A DEMON SUMMER, the fourth Max Tudor novel, is nominated for a 2015 AGATHA AWARD for best traditional mystery novel.